Volunteer Opportunities

 Volunteering with 4-H is an extremely rewarding experience, and there are many different ways in which you can make a positive impact.
 Below is a list of Volunteer Roles that are available in Penobscot County.

-We have a variety of volunteer opportunities that may not require training or a long-term commitment.
-Judging at a 4-H event, leading a hands-on workshop, helping with a specific fundraiser, guest speaking, assisting with a garden project, and more.
+• Episodic 4-H Volunteer: We have a variety of volunteer opportunities that don’t require a long-term commitment.
+Judging at the fair, helping with a specific fundraiser, assisting with a garden project, scoring 4-H project records, or organizing an annual county event to name a few.